csswizardry/csswizardry.github.com/case-studies-madgex-consultancy-workshop.md

 title: Madgex – Consultancy and workshop
 meta: "A full-day workshop with a team of ambitious designers and developers"
 permalink: /case-studies/madgex-consultancy-workshop/
+next-case-study-title: "Read about the workshop I ran for the BBC’s front-end developers."
+next-case-study-url: /case-studies/bbc-workshop/
 hide-hire-me-link: true
 ---